uqlibrary/technology-training/Git/installation.md

 1. Go to the Git for Windows website and click on "Download": https://gitforwindows.org/
 1. Download and run the installer that starts with "Git" and finishes with ".exe";
-1. Launch "Git Bash" from the start menu.
+1. Once installed, launch "Git Bash" from the start menu.

 ### Git for Windows on a library computer